XploreAI-Lab/BinEncoder/README.md

 ## About
-BinEncoder is an innovative BCSD method that preserves more semantic information through a novel microcode preprocessing approach and trains a new Transformer-based model using three carefully designed pre-training tasks.
+BinEncoder is an innovative Binary Code Similarity Detection (BCSD) method that preserves more semantic information through a novel microcode preprocessing approach and trains a new Transformer-based model using three carefully designed pre-training tasks.
 We also provide Dataset-VUL, a vulnerability-oriented dataset for evaluating vulnerable function retrieval in practical BCSD scenarios.
 ## Dataset
 Dataset-VUL is included in this repository.
 It contains raw microcode, normalized microcode, function call lists, and microcode adjacency matrices for vulnerability-oriented BCSD evaluation.